guusbeckett/cmediac/README.md

 cmediac
 =======
 Console-based media center (for my pi).
-It doesn't work yet.
+It works to some extend.